 While the functions and capabilities of these devices is important, the crucial ingredient is a good quality microphone.

-The microphone used in the Amazon Alex is a S1053 0090 V6 made by US company Knowles.
+The microphone used in the Amazon Alexa is a S1053 0090 V6 made by US company Knowles.
 Founded in 1946 by acoustical engineer, inventor, and manufacturer Hugh Knowles, the company initially made hearing aids.
 The company famously made the microphones used in the 1969 moon landing.
 They have since sold over 10 billion microphones.

 Are they Dynamic or Condenser Microphones?